 Types of Prolotherapy

 Dextrose Prolotherapy – uses a sugar in the form of a dextrose solution to act as an irritant.
 It’s aim is to induce an inflammatory response in an attempt to stimulate the release of healing compounds.

 Prolozone Therapy – uses an activated form of oxygen called Medical Ozone (O3) to stimulate stem cell production and the release of healing compounds, without having to induce an inflammatory response.

 What areas of the body can be treated?

-Prolotherapy treatment can treat the majority of injuries and chronic musculoskeletal pain conditions in the following areas: Neck pain, back pain, shoulder pain, hip pain, knee pain, elbow pain, wrist pain, hand pain, ankle pain, foot pain.
+Prolotherapy treatment can treat the majority of injuries and chronic musculoskeletal pain conditions in the following areas: Neck pain, low back pain, shoulder pain, hip pain, knee pain, elbow pain, wrist pain, hand pain, ankle pain, foot pain.
 Prolotherapy can also be used as part of a knee arthritis treatment program for both knee osteoarthritis and rheumatoid arthritis.
-If you would like specific clarification on whether Prolotherapy can help you or not, feel free to send us an email after you have read this guide.
+If you would like specific clarification on whether Prolotherapy treatment can help you or not, feel free to send us an email after you have read this guide.